 High-performance computing (HPC) is key to solving large complex problems in science, engineering and business environments.

-It requires a significant increase in rack density when compared to business-as-usual servers.
+However, HPC data centres require a significant increase in rack density compared to business-as-usual servers.

-HPC is usually cooled through non-conventional means as it surpasses the effective cooling limit of the traditional underfloor DX airflow distribution.
+HPC is usually cooled through non-conventional means as it surpasses the practical cooling limit of the traditional underfloor DX airflow distribution.

 It is commonly cooled through the use of rear door heat exchangers (RDHX) although there are many “alternative” solutions.